Sources and attribution

 Official roadmap frame

-Kaspa.org Lore and Build are useful for current public framing: real-time decentralization, Toccata, DAGKnight, 2027 research, and builder resource routing.
+Use Kaspa.org Lore and Build for current public framing: real-time decentralization, Toccata, DAGKnight, 2027 research, and builder resource routing.

 Learning references

-Kaspa.com Learn Kaspa and KASmedia are useful for approachable vocabulary, diagrams, and topic orientation.
+Use Kaspa.com Learn Kaspa and KASmedia for approachable vocabulary, diagrams, and topic orientation.
+L1 activation authority comes from releases, KIPs, node/API readings, and activation evidence.

 Media / context